-Copyright protection and enforcement in Vietnam is governed by the Intellectual Property Code (as last amended in 2009), the Criminal Code (as amended in 2017), the Joint Circular (2012), and the Administrative Violations Decree (No. 131) (2013).
-The Civil Code of 2015 remains as a vestigial parallel law.
-Vietnam has indicated it will accede to the WCT and WPPT in 2018, and IIPA encourages Vietnam to take the necessary actions to join these treaties.
+Copyright protection and enforcement in Vietnam is governed by the Intellectual Property Code (as last amended in 2009), the Criminal Code (as amended in 2017), the Joint Circular (2012), and the Administrative Violations Decree (No. 131) (as amended in 2017).12 The Civil Code of 2015 remains as a vestigial parallel law.
+Vietnam is obligated to accede to the WCT and WPPT (collectively, the WIPO Digital Treaties) through the CPTPP and the EU-Vietnam Free Trade Agreement, and IIPA encourages Vietnam to take the necessary actions to join and implement these treaties.